V1EngineeringInc/V1EngineeringInc-Docs/docs/software/Fengrave-vcarve-inlay.md

 ![F-Engrave Screen](../img/FengraveCapture4.jpg){: width="750"}

 ![F-Engrave Screen](../img/FengraveCapture5.jpg){: width="750"}

 ----

+## Post Processing with MODfef

-1. **Start MODfef and process the output files from F-engrave**
+### Start MODfef and process the output files from F-engrave

-    + Select the MAIN file, the “VCLEAN” file and the “CLEAN” file
+1. Select the MAIN file, the “VCLEAN” file and the “CLEAN” file
-    + You can also select a custom start file and end file (these are not produced by F-engrave)
+1. You can also select a custom start file and end file (these are not produced by F-engrave)
-    + You can select the file extension for your gcode file
+1. You can select the file extension for your gcode file
-    + You can enter a tool change line.
+1. You can enter a tool change line.
 The program will insert a pause here so you can change your cutter on the machine.
-    + You can enter the character that should be used for comments.
+1. You can enter the character that should be used for comments.
 F-engrave will enclose comments in parentheses () by default.
-    + You can choose if you want the files to be concatenated.
+1. You can choose if you want the files to be concatenated.
 If you select this it will make one file with a tool change.
-    + The output file will have the same name as the “MAIN” file but with your new extension.
+1. The output file will have the same name as the “MAIN” file but with your new extension.
-    + The concatenated file will contain the “START” file (if one is selected), then the “MAIN” file, then the “VCLEAN” file (if one is selected), then the tool change, then the “CLEAN” file (if one is selected), then the “END” file (if one is selected).
+1. The concatenated file will contain the “START” file (if one is selected), then the “MAIN” file, then the “VCLEAN” file (if one is selected), then the tool change, then the “CLEAN” file (if one is selected), then the “END” file (if one is selected).

 ![F-Engrave Screen](/img/FengraveCapture3.jpg){: width="750"}

 ----

+## Carving

 1. Load the MODfef processed gcode file into Octoprint (or your gcode streamer)
 ![F-Engrave Screen](/img/FengraveCapture6.jpg){: width="750"}